losAnZe/Nayaymadad/design.md

 ### Property 21: Analysis Result Caching

-*For any* document analysis result received by the NyayMadad_App, the result SHALL be stored in local MMKV cache and be retrievable offline.
+*For any* document analysis result received by the Nayaymadad_App, the result SHALL be stored in local MMKV cache and be retrievable offline.

 **Validates: Requirements 4.10, 11.2**